illiliti/libudev-zero/README.md

 Hotplugging
 -----------

+Note that hotplugging support is fully optional!
+You can skip this step if you don't have anything to hotplug.

 There is no complicated or overengineered way to use hotplugging.
 Everything is portable as much as possible.
 To use hotplugging the only thing you need is uevent's receiver (device manager, busybox `uevent`, CONFIG_UEVENT_HELPER, ...).